nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-sequencing-data-with-lists-in-elm.md

 names peeps = List.map
 ```

-Map is a function that takes each item in the list, let me apply some transformation to it, and then, it'll spit out a list again at the end when I'm all done.
+`.map` is a function that takes each item in the list, let me apply some transformation to it, and then, it'll spit out a list again at the end when I'm all done.

 What it does is it first takes and anonymous function, which we're going to define by using parans, a back slash, and then the function argument, which is going to be `peep` and then an arrow to define the body of the function.
 Then we type out here `peep.name`.
 This should be a function that takes a person and gives us back the person's name.
 Now last thing we've got to do is pass in the list to `list.map`, which we can add on the end.